The double shuffle relations for multiple Eisenstein series: Acknowledgement

 \section{Acknowledgement}

 This work was started during a visit of the second author at the Unversit\"at Hamburg in June 2014 and supported by the Research Training Group 1670 ``Mathematics Inspired by String Theory and Quantum Field Theory" at the Unversit\"at Hamburg.
 The authors would like to thank Herbert Gangl, Masanobu Kaneko and Ulf K\"uhn for very useful comments.
 The second author was partially supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2013053914).
+The authors thank the reviewer for their thorough helpful and constructive comments, which significantly contributed to improving the manuscript.